timoxley/builtin-types/Readme.md

 ### types.factory(Type, ...args)

 A function that takes a built-in Type and will return a new instance of Type.
 Will forward any arguments you supply.
-Knows how to construct built-ins that require arguments.
+Normalizes `new` & default args requirements for you.

 ```js
 types.factory(String)  // creates a String